-Donald Trump’s insistence that the coronavirus will “disappear” is at odds with the recent wave in cases in several states like California, Texas, Arizona, and Florida, and in contradiction of advice by public health experts that predict a long battle with the virus.
+Donald Trump’s insistence that the coronavirus will “disappear” is at odds with the recent wave of cases in several states like California, Texas, Arizona, and Florida, and in contradiction with advice by public health experts that predict a long battle with the virus.

 “I’ll be right eventually,” the president said in an interview that aired on Sunday with Chris Wallace of Fox News Sunday after the host played a series of clips that showed Trump making statements about the virus that have turned out not to be true.

 “I will be right eventually.
 You know, I said, ‘It’s going to disappear.’
 I’ll say it again. … It’s going to disappear, and I’ll be right,” Trump said of Covid-19, which has killed more than 140,000 Americans over the last five months.

 According to Johns Hopkins University, the US has the seventh-worst death rate from the coronavirus.
 Countries like Russia and Brazil ranked lower in their own mortality rate, which Wallace pointed out to the president.

 “Can you please get me the mortality rate?”
 Trump said to his staff in an attempt to prove himself correct about having the lowest mortality rate.

 Chirs Wallace later pointed out that the White House document the president was using was based on the European Centres for Disease Control and Prevention figures.
 The chart showed the US had a lower mortality rate than Spain and Italy, but it still was higher than countries like Brazil and South Korea, thus disproving the president’s claim.

 A heavily criticized claim from Donald Trump was the increase in cases over the recent weeks is because there has been an increase in testing as well.
 However, when Chris Wallace brought up the testing during Trump’s Fox News interview and directly said to the president that there has been an obvious increase in the spread of the virus.